Feyerabend/bb/workbook/projects/ch04/text/TEXT.md

 ### First test with text

+File: `text.py`.
 Sample with scale = 1.
 The text is saved as an image in the PPM format (converted here to PNG).

 ![text](../../assets/images/text.png)